Student Tax Receipts

 Learn more about student tax recipients and credits issued by a post-secondary institution to certify a student's eligibility for tuition, education and textbook amounts.

-The T2202/T2202A (Tuition, Education and Textbooks Amount Certificate) is a tuition and education tax credit certificate issued by a post-secondary institution to certify a student's eligibility for tuition, education, and textbook amounts.
+The T2202/T2202A (Tuition and Enrolment Certificate) is a tuition and education tax credit certificate issued by a post-secondary institution to certify a student's eligibility for tuition tax credit.

-The T4A (Other Income - scholarships, fellowships, bursaries, and study grants (awards)) is a slip issued by a post-secondary institution for amounts that were paid to recipients who received scholarships, fellowships, bursaries, honorariums in a tax year.
-For further details please see the CRA website.
+The T4A (Statement of Pension, Retirement, Annuity and Other Income) is a slip issued by a post-secondary institution for amounts that were paid to recipients who received scholarships, fellowships, bursaries, study grants (awards) and honorariums in a tax year.
+For further details, please see the CRA website.

 - T4A – will be available on mySAIT on Feb.
 28. Those who do not have access to mySAIT will receive a T4A by mail.